meredithspalmer/NatGeo-AI/2_MegaDetector.md

 MegaDetector is a free, open-source image recognition system designed to detect wildlife, humans, and vehicles in camera trap images.

-Created by Microsoft and trained on millions of images from afround the world, this algorithm can be used to help automate the processing of images at far faster rates than would be possible by relying on manual human labor alone.
+Created by Microsoft and trained on millions of images from around the world, this algorithm can be used to help automate the processing of images at far faster rates than would be possible by relying on manual human labor alone.

 <p align="center">
   <img src="https://i.imgur.com/YHjuxaN.gif" width="600"/>